ayush-saran/Openlane_Workshop_VSD/README.md

 As shown, below, net number _12662_ is run by sky130_fd_sc_hc__buf1 when it actually branches out to 4 different pins, which is one reason we recognize this could be a location we can modify to improve the slack.
 ![](Images/day4.8.PNG)

+It is observed that the large fanout for many nets leads to an increased value of capacitance, coupled with the fact that many of these nets ave been assigned buffers that aren't powerful enough to cater to the needs of all the components it fans out to.
+This is leading to unprecedented values of both HOLD and SETUP slack violations.
+The most commonly assigned buffer seems to be "sky130_fd_sc_hd__buf1", which when for selective nets has been changed to either "sky130_fd_sc_hd__buf4" or "sky130_fd_sc_hc__buf8" has solved a good chunk of the slack violation, previously prominent.
+Granted, it's not going to 100% solve the issue, but it's a step forward in the right direction.

+To give some perspective, changing just one specific net from buf1 -> buf4 improved my setup slack from -5.56 to -1.15.
+The key is to identiy those nets which are privy to high fanouts and susceptible to high capacitance values, and targetting them appropriately.

 This modification can be done as follows:- `replace_cell _<net_number>_ <name_of_buffer>` which implies the usage of a better buffer system to better handle the fanout and capacitance at that point.

 Furthermore, the command `report_checks -fields {net cap slew input_pins} -digits 4` can be executed to view the table after the changes are made.
 This process is known as upsizing the buffer, which helps in reducing the slack violation.

-Furthermore, one can modify the env-based variables such as SYNTH_SIZING, SYNTH_BUFFERING, SYNTH_STRATEGY, by initializing them to "1" and making sure SYNTH_DRIVING_CELL to sky130_fd_sc_hc__inv_8, which is powerful.
+One can modify the env-based variables such as SYNTH_SIZING, SYNTH_BUFFERING, SYNTH_STRATEGY, by initializing them to "1" and updating SYNTH_DRIVING_CELL to sky130_fd_sc_hc__inv_8, which is powerful.

 `set ::env(<VARIABLE_NAME>) <DESIRED_VALUE>` should do the trick.

+Here is the comparison of the tns and wns values before and after the optimizing processes are completed.
+As observed, one can see significant improvement in the two values after a few modifications and cutsomizations.

+TNS - Total Negative slack, as the name suggests, is the addition of all the negative slack that persists in the design.
+WNS - Worst-case Negative Slack, is defined as the slack present on the worst/critical path.

+Before -
+tns -2593.43 wns -17.96

+After -
+tns -7.71 wns -1.16

 ### Clock Tree Synthesis ###